typhonjs-typedoc/typedoc-theme-dmt/README.md

   // This is handy if you are documenting a "Package" whether Node / NPM or otherwise.
   "dmtModuleAsPackage": false,

+  // When true the navigation index generates a full tree compacting singular paths. 'dmtNavModuleDepth' is ignored.
+  "dmtNavModuleCompact": false,

   // The depth where the navigation index begins concatenating module paths.
 DMT by default reorganizes modules paths
   // into a complete tree structure.
 Setting this to `0` is the same as the default theme, but you have the option to
   // choose at what depth concatenation of paths begins.